Plant identification in the Pacific Northwest

 An immersive, field-based botany and ecology course

 Would you like to learn to identify plants of the Pacific Northwest and hear the ecological stories they tell?
-Join Dr. Jesse Miller and Alex Slakie for a field-based five class series focused on the flora of our region in the spring and summer of 2025.
-We will visit some of the best wildflower hotspots in the PNW!
+Join Dr. Jesse Miller and Alex Slakie for a field-based five class series focused on the flora of our region in the spring and early summer of 2026.
+We will visit some of the best wildflower hotspots in the region!

-Classes will meet at field locations in and around the Columbia River Gorge on five Sundays from March-July 2025.
-We will begin at low elevation sites in the spring and move up to higher elevation sites in the summer, following the progression of blooms.
-All sites will be within 60-90 minutes of Portland, and most classes will be within 30 minutes of Hood River.
+Classes will meet at field locations in and around the Columbia River Gorge on five Sundays from March-June 2026.
+We will begin at low elevation sites in the early spring and move up to higher elevation sites as the season continues, following the progression of blooms.
+All sites will be within approximately 60-90 minutes of Portland, and most classes will be within about 30 minutes of Hood River.

 This class series is designed for people working in (or aspiring to work in) in natural resource conservation, field botany, ecological restoration, plant propagation, or other related fields, as well as dedicated amateur naturalists.
 Some basic botanical experience is helpful, but beginners are welcome.
 To maximize the benefits of this class, all students are encouraged to spend significant time outside of class studying and practicing plant identifications.
 We will provide guidance on how you can maximize your experience in the class.